MSauermilch/liri-node-app/README.md

 This App is a Node server that makes calls to serveral APIs which then returns Song Info, Concert/Tour Information, and Movie Info.

-* "Bands in Town" returns the user requested band info logging up coming shows including the Venue's Name, Location, and Event Date.
+* "Bands in Town" returns the user requested band info, logging the respones Venue's Name, Location, and Event Date.

-* "Spotify" returns the user requested songs Artist's Name, Song Name, Preview Link, and Album of Song.
+* "Spotify" returns the user requested song's Artist's Name, Song Name, Preview Link, and Album of Song.

-    * The spotify Api requires a User Key which is passed into the app as an envorimental variable.

-* "OMDB" returns the user requested Movie's following information
+* "OMDB" returns the user requested Movie's Tilte, Year, IMDB, Rotten Tomatoes ratings, and a few others...

-  * Title of the movie.
-  * Year the movie came out.
-  * IMDB Rating of the movie.
-  * Rotten Tomatoes Rating of the movie.
-  * Country where the movie was produced.
-  * Language of the movie.
-  * Plot of the movie.
-  * Actors in the movie.

-* Future Feature: "Do What It Says"

-    Using the fs Node package, LIRI takes a text file and then uses it to run a spotify search based on what is stated in the file.

 ## Technologies Used
 Liri intagrates serval technologies to function.
 Included are:

 * Nodejs - JavaScript runtime built on Chrome's V8 JavaScript engine

-    * Node fs provides an API to interact with the file system.

 * Axios - Promise based HTTP client for the browse
 * Momentjs - Parses, validates, manipulates, and displays dates and times in Javascript.